kgsully/MCU.WiFi-Garage-Door-Ctrl/README.md

  Schematics and drawings may be found within the documentation folder (dimensions are in mm).

  3D design / printing models are located under the 'Enclosure' folder.

+ Design updated for additional endpoint to allow for use with Apple Watch.

 ![Imgur](https://i.imgur.com/QHDdKEv.jpg)